 - Cash at the cage: In the case of players who happen to be at or near a brick-and-mortar casino or sportsbook, a visit to the cashiers cage will allow you to instantly transfer cash money (or check, or plastic) with practically no limit.
 This is the least physically convenient option, except when it isn’t.

 Best bet?
 We’ll go with the cop-out answer and say “it depends.”
-Fact is, most of Pennsylvania’s casinos are located in the main population centers of Philadelphia, Pittsburgh, and the Poconos, meaning that a large portion of the state’s population will live within striking distance of a casino cage.
+Fact is, most of Pennsylvania’s casinos are located in the main population centers of Philadelphia, Pittsburgh, and the Poconos, meaning that a large portion of the state’s population live within striking distance of a casino cage.
 Not to mention, casino cages also allow for higher deposits than PayNearMe and allow for withdrawals.
+If you use PayNearMe, you will also need to use the cage option or set up another banking method to make withdrawals.

 On the flip side, eligible PayNearMe locations are spread all throughout the eastern part of Pennsylvania, so for some, it will prove the more convenient option.
 Those who live in Western PA, however, will be largely out of luck.